 Question 13: In your opinion, what are the main negative points of Selenium?

-Answers to such Selenium interview questions are completely dependant on you as a person – some people might find the fact that Selenium supports only web apps a nuisance, others – the difficulty of maintaining objects.
-Not many of these Selenium framework interview questions allow a freedom to express one’s opinion, but this is one of them.
+Answers to such Selenium interview questions are completely dependant on you as a person - some people might find the fact that Selenium supports only web apps a nuisance, others - the difficulty of maintaining objects.
+Not many of these Selenium framework interview questions allow the freedom to express one’s opinion, but this is one of them.

 Question 14: What are the main advantages of POM (Page Object Model)?